kubesphere/website/content/.history/en/docs/installing-on-kubernetes/hosted-kubernetes/install-kubesphere-on-do_20220517155338.md

 - To install KubeSphere 3.2.1 on Kubernetes, your Kubernetes version must be v1.19.x, v1.20.x, v1.21.x, or v1.22.x (experimental).
 - 2 nodes are included in this example.
 You can add more nodes based on your own needs especially in a production environment.
 - The machine type Standard / 4 GB / 2 vCPUs is for minimal installation.
-If you plan to enable several pluggable components or use the cluster for production, you can upgrade your nodes to a more powerful type (such as CPU-Optimized / 8 GB / 4 vCPUs).
-It seems that DigitalOcean provisions the control plane nodes based on the type of the worker nodes, and for Standard ones the API server can become unresponsive quite soon.
+If you plan to enable several pluggable components or use the cluster for production, you can upgrade your nodes to a more powerfull type (such as CPU-Optimized / 8 GB / 4 vCPUs).
+It seems that DigitalOcean provisions the master nodes based on the type of the worker nodes, and for Standard ones the API server can become unresponsive quite soon.

 {{</ notice >}}